doiim/waku-chat-vue-plugin/README.md

             otherMessageColor: 'rgba(136, 153, 166, 0.3)',
             otherMessageTextColor: 'rgba(29, 78, 216, 1)',
         }
-    }).mount('#app');
+    }
+    ).mount('#app');
     ```

 ### Configuration Options

 Here are the available configuration options:

-- `wakuChannelName`: (string) The name that will be used to create your message's topic on Waku.
+- `wakuChannelName`: (string) (optional) - The name that will be used to create your message's topic on Waku.
-- `wakuPeers`: (string[]) Waku peers to connect by default.
+- `wakuPeers`: (string[]) (optional) - Waku peers to connect by default.
 If you don't set this, Waku will use automatic peers.
 Use this to set your own peers.
-- `availableRooms`: (string[]) Rooms available on your chat to separate messages.
+- `availableRooms`: (string[]) (optional) - Rooms available on your chat to separate messages.
 Default value is ['General','Support','Off-Topic']
-- `changeNickMode`: ('message' | 'interface') 'message' allows your app to change nicknames via a dispatch event, 'interface' allows users to directly change their nicknames and allows the same method as 'message'.
+- `changeNickMode`: ('message' | 'interface') (optional) - 'message' allows your app to change nicknames via a dispatch event, 'interface' allows users to directly change their nicknames and allows the same method as 'message'.
 Any other value won't allow change nicknames.

     If you set 'message' or 'interface', in your code you can call:
     ```js